bytearcher/gaze-run-interrupt/README.md

 Watcher that interrupts the already launched actions in case of new changes.

+Similar to [gaze-cli](https://www.npmjs.com/package/gaze-cli) except that this package interrupts ongoing actions if necessary, gaze-cli does not support that.

 ## Usage

 Create a shell script that calls node with